etirouthier/keras_dna/README.md

 - Generating the DNA sequence corresponding to the desired annotation (can be sparse annotation or continuous), passed with standard bioinformatic files (gff, bed, bigWig, bedGraph).

-- Easily adapting to the type of annotation, their number, the number of different cell type or species.
+- Easily adapting to the type of annotations, their number, the number of different cell type or species.

 ------------------